Squamous cell carcinoma (SCC)

 Squamous cell carcinoma of the skin is a common form of non-melanoma skin cancer.
-It develops in the flat, thin squamous cells that make up the middle and outer layer of your skin.
+It develops in the flat, thin squamous cells that make up the middle to outer layer of your skin.

 You are at highest risk of developing a squamous cell carcinoma if you:

 Squamous cell carcinoma of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands, your ears or your lips.
-But it can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.
+In rarer cases SCCs can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.
+They can also develop in old injury sites or wounds that don't heal well.

 Squamous cell carcinomas often appear as a raised, crusty, non-healing sore.